cluster-data-experience/sass-style-guide/README.md

 # Sass Coding Guidelines

 Cluster chose to use Bigcommerce's Sass styleguide.

-Bigcommerce uses [Sass](http://sass-lang.com/) for style generation.
+There are some slight changes from the original that fits better our company.

 Bigcommerce's naming conventions are heavily influenced by the SUIT CSS framework and align closely to [Medium](https://medium.com/@fat/mediums-css-is-actually-pretty-fucking-good-b8e2a6c78b06)'s